NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 27 April 2022 | CDISC EU Interchange
 31 March 2022 | CDISC Open Source Alliance (COSA) Spotlight 15-19 November 2021 | PHUSE EU Connect

+## COSA Spotlight (virtual)

+(18 March 2024, virtual event)

+**COSA Workshop on how OpenStudyBuilder can be used to drive EDC setup**

+by Nicolas de Saint Jorre, Novo Nordisk

+In this presentation, Nicolas shared information about the status of the CRF design and EDC integration plans promoting the COSA Workshop on OpenStudyBuilder EDC Integrations.
+You can checkout the slides or watch the full video.

+The presentation slides are available [here](./presentations/2024-03-26-COSA-Spotlight.pdf){target=_blank}.

+The recording is available on the CDISC website [here](https://www.cdisc.org/events/webinar/cdisc-open-source-alliance-quarterly-spotlight-q1){target=_blank}.

 ## Community Meeting (virtual)